 Tax relief attorneys are a valuable resource.
 Choosing the right tax attorney can mean the difference between an affordable settlement and a tax court conviction.
-Tax relief firms with tax attorneys on their staff, such as Optima Tax Relief and Tax Defense Network, provide an affordable option for taxpayers who don’t want to pay retainers or are not sure if they will need a tax attorney to work on their case.
+When shopping for a tax relief company, look for firms that have tax lawyers on staff, such as Optima Tax, Tax Hardship Center, and Victoria Tax Lawyers.

 These firms provide the advantages of hiring a tax attorney without the upfront fees.
 Regardless of which type of firm you hire, you need a system to find the right attorney for you.
 The checklist above can help you choose the right professional to represent you before the IRS.